CollapseLabs/gardening-for-engineers/README.md

 Techniques:

-* Kratky (passive) - for greens at small-scale
+* Kratky (passive) - best for leafy greens at small-scale
-* NFT - for greens at large-scale
+* NFT - best for leafy greens at large-scale
-* Bato Bucket - for fruiting crops at medium-scale
+* Bato Bucket - best for fruiting crops at small- to medium-scale
-* Media Bed - for small-scale anything
-* DWC/Raft - for aquaponics
+* DWC/Raft - best for aquaponics

-#### More about hydroponics
+More about hydroponics:

 * https://generalhydroponics.com/knowledgebase
 * http://howardresh.com/